 Kennebec Valley Community College is located on two campuses in mid-Maine.
 Its 70-acre main campus in Fairfield is easily reached by taking Exit 132 off Interstate 95.
 The 600-acre Harold Alfond Campus is located seven miles north of the Fairfield campus on U.S. Route 201 in Hinckley, Maine.
 Maps of both campuses are provided at the back of this catalog.
-KVCC also has two (2) satellite locations: Mid-Coast School of Technology in Rockland and the Buker Center in Augusta.
+KVCC also has a satellite location at Mid-Coast School of Technology in Rockland.